 Lemon and chicken were just meant to be together.
 Adding fresh lemon to chicken is an easy way to infuse a zip of tangy flavor and it delivers juicy results.
 Who doesn’t love moist, flavorful chicken?

-This recipe for Lemon Chicken, created for Cutco by Chef Keith Glover, an Alfred State College culinary arts instructor, is a simple recipe, but its flavor is anything but simple.
-While the chicken would be great with just the lemon, salt and pepper, he added cinnamon and allspice to further enhance the flavor.
+This recipe for Lemon Chicken is a simple recipe, but its flavor is anything but simple.
+While the chicken would be great with just the lemon, salt and pepper, I've added cinnamon and allspice to further enhance the flavor.

 Not a fan of cinnamon and allspice?
 Leave it out or adjust the amount down.
 You can also try adding other herbs and spices like parsley, rosemary, thyme or Italian seasoning.